 Tightening Bolts: Screws evenly distributed around the clamping plate generate significant clamping force through the rotation of the nuts, overcoming the pressure of the internal fluid.

-The plate heat exchanger frames of stainless steel plate heat exchangers are typically forged from 304 or 316L stainless steel, boasting excellent surface finish.
-After meticulous mechanical polishing and passivation, a dense oxide layer forms on the surface, fundamentally eliminating the risks of rust and coating peeling associated with carbon steel frames.
-Furthermore, it makes it difficult for microorganisms and dust particles to adhere and proliferate.
-Under the same hygienic design philosophy as the walls and floors of cleanrooms, the plate heat exchanger frame surface is smooth and free of dead corners, corrosion-resistant, and washable, easily withstanding repeated disinfection by various disinfectants and high-temperature pure steam used daily in cleanrooms.
-Its rust-free and corrosion-resistant nature ensures that the outer surface of the equipment will not become a source of contamination for the cleanroom.
+The frames of stainless steel plate heat exchangers are generally made from 304 or 316L stainless steel, with a high-quality surface finish.
+Through mechanical polishing and passivation treatment, a tight oxide layer forms on the surface, which eliminates the rust and coating peeling problems common in carbon steel frames.
+This also makes it harder for microorganisms and dust to settle and grow on the surface.
+Following the same hygienic design standards as cleanroom walls and floors, the frame surface is smooth, free of dead corners, corrosion-resistant, and easy to clean.
+It can withstand daily disinfection by a variety of chemical disinfectants and high-temperature pure steam without degradation.
+Because the surface does not rust or corrode, the outer structure of the equipment poses no contamination risk to the cleanroom environment.

 | Evaluation Dimension | Key Requirements & Clean System Relevance | Selection Guidelines |